hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 The task of MLP is on EMNIST.
 The task of CNN is on CIFAR-10.
 The task of LSTM is on Fashion-MNIST.

-In experiments, we randomly assign 0%, 20% and 30% labels for each batch of training data respectively so as to constitute a noisy training environment.
+In experiments, we assign random labels to 0%, 20% and 30% of each batch of training data respectively so as to constitute a noisy training environment.

 ### MLP